 The company is already producing large scale parts using a machine featuring a 10 ft x 5 ft bed at its Application Support Center (ASC) in Los Angeles.
 Partnering with Cosine Additive, the company plans to expand its large-scale 3D printing capabilities.
 What this suggests is that Cosine will be building the machines and incorporating ARE printheads into their own architecture.

-Cosine came onto the scene in 2015, before it began working with Essentium to develop a large-format machine that could overcome z-axis weakness in thermoplastic extrusion 3D printing through the use of a plasma heat source and specialty filaments.
+Cosine came onto the scene in 2015, before it began working with Essentium to develop a large-format 3D printer that could overcome z-axis weakness in thermoplastic extrusion 3D printing through the use of a plasma heat source and specialty filaments.
 Cosine was to provide the machine gantry and Essenitum the print head.
 While it looks as though Essentium may have moved onto its own architecture design, Cosine has found an even more powerful partner (if you discount BASF’s investment in Essentium).

 Given PPG’s sheer weight in the world, it would be difficult not to imagine the chemicals giant not heaving that weight around and coming to dominate our small industry.
-This is particularly true because of the stated benefits of ARE, including isotropic physical properties—which have been the Achilles heel of material extrusion and many other additive manufacturing processes—as well as material selection.
+This is particularly true because of the stated benefits of ARE, including isotropic physical properties—which have been the Achilles heel of material extrusion and many other additive manufacturing processes—as well as a broad material selection.
 Given that PPG already provides coatings, certified to a number of specific sectors and applications, to a wide range of customers globally, it will be able to get its technology into the market more quickly than might be possible otherwise.

 You May Also Like